Codeception/codeception.github.com/_posts/2016-12-21-writing-better-tests--expectation-vs-implementation.markdown

 So the actionable advice here is to think **what is important to you: a behavior or a result** (no matter how it is achieved).
 Try to **discover what is stable and what is not, rely on stable parts, and use public interfaces**.
 Thanks for reading.

-*Written by Michael Bodnarchuk @davert.
-Thanks to Nick Palamarchuk for the review and ideas.*